Garden planter ideas: 24 wooden, metal and terracotta containers for patios, decking, porches and paths

 2. Go rustic with your window boxes

-And for winter window box ideas, switch out seasonal blooms for reliable hellebores and trailing ivy, as seen here – an easy combo for an elegant display.
+And for winter window box ideas, switch out summer flowers for reliable hellebores and trailing ivy, as seen here; an easy combo for an elegant display.

 3. Add a sense of play with novelty planters

-‘Novelty’ can still be stylish, and these containers are a case in point.
-We think they’re super cute for pepping up a front porch and are bound to make your guests smile as soon as they arrive.
+'Novelty' can still be stylish, and these containers are a case in point.
+We think they're super cute for placing on a front porch and are bound to make your guests smile as soon as they arrive.

-Kids will adore them too, so if you’re looking for family garden ideas, these are a great addition to the scheme.
+Kids will adore them, so if you're looking for family garden ideas, these are a great addition to the scheme.

 4. Make vertical gardening easy with a built-in trellis